AndyMc3000/maxfit-codeinstitute-ms1project-static-gym-website/README.md

 <br>

 ## 1. <a name="introduction-heading">Introduction</a> ##

+The MaxFit website is my Milestone Project 1 (MS1) for my Diploma in Software Engineering course at Code Institute.
+The below refers to MaFit as a fictional client of mine, where I have been hired to develop a website for them to meet certain requirements (see UX section below).
+However the underlying goal of the project is to meet and exceed the requirements laid out for the MS1 by Code Institute.
+The main goal of the MS1 is to "..build a static front-end site to present useful information to users, using all the technologies that you have learned about so far."
+Thosee principle technologies being HTML5, CSS3, and Bootstrap front-end framework.

 MaxFit is a Gym and Fitness Club based on the beautiful shores of Lough Leane, Killarney.
 MaxFit is run by a passionate and inclusive group of fitness experts and professionals, and boasts state-of-the-art equipment and facilities.
 At MaxFit, their goal is to maximise the potential within their members.

 ###### [Back To Top ^ ](#top-of-page) ######